Representation theory of topological full groups of \'etale groupoids and paradoxicality: Polycyclic monoids, Cuntz algebras and Thompson's group

 These inverse monoids arise naturally as a model of ``paradoxical behaviour" in geometry: suppose we have a representation of $P_{n}$ in the symmetric inverse monoid $I(X)$ for some infinite set $X$. the condition ``$a_{i}^{*}a_{j}=\delta_{i,j}$" means that the domains of the $a_{i}$ are $X$, and the ranges are disjoint subsets of $X$.

-A representation of $P_{n}$ is \textit{tight} if the union of the ranges of he $a_{i}$ is the whole of the set $X$.
+A representation of $P_{n}$ is \textit{tight} if the union of the ranges of the $a_{i}$ is the whole of the set $X$.
 A natural and concrete representation of $P_{n}$ is obtained on the binary tree. \end{Def}

 Polycyclic monoids are not themselves Boolean inverse monoids, but Lawson in \cite{MR2372319} associated a Boolean inverse monoid $C(P_{n})$ to $P_{n}$, which is universal for tight representations of $P_{n}$.
-This inverse monoid can be alternatively obtained as the Boolean inverse monoid of bisections of the groupoid of germs $G_{tight}(P_{n})$, which is topologically principal and minimal.
-It is known that the full group $F(G_{tight}(P_{n}))$ is isomorphic to Thompson's group $V$.
+This inverse monoid can be alternatively obtained as the Boolean inverse monoid of bisections of the transformation groupoid $\mc G_{tight}(P_{n})$, which is topologically principal and minimal.
+It is known that the full group $F(\mc G_{tight}(P_{n}))$ is isomorphic to Thompson's group $V_{n,1}$ \cite[Theorem 4.2]{Lawson-minimal}; in particular, for $n=2$ we recover Thompson's group $V$.

-On the \Cs-algebraic side case, the tightness condition corresponds to the \textit{Cuntz relation} -- the sum of the range projections $a_{i}a_{i}^{*}$ is equal to the unit, thus the tight groupoid \Cs-algebra is isomorphic to the Cuntz algebra $\mc O_{n}$ \cite{MR2419901}.
+On the \Cst-algebraic side case, the tightness condition corresponds to the \textit{Cuntz relation} -- the sum of the range projections $a_{i}a_{i}^{*}$ is equal to the unit, thus the tight groupoid \Cst-algebra is isomorphic to the Cuntz algebra $\mc O_{n}$ \cite{MR2419901}.